This is an experiment to see if someone with no idea how to make a video game… can make one on their own.

 I’ve been playing video games since I was five years old, and writing about them since I was 19.
 I’ve gone from playing Spongebob Squarepants: Revenge of the Flying Dutchman, to writing complex breakdowns of the games industry at large and how it relates to social, political and personal issues.
 However I have such a small understanding of how something so pivotal to who I am is created.
 I don’t understand the difference between creating art for video games, and illustrating a book.
 I wouldn’t know where to start when it comes to good level design.
 I have a lot of experience as a writer, and can understand the process for writing a game, but not how to make it meaningful.
 I literally have no idea how to code.
 Apparently there are various languages within coding.
 What does that even mean???

 Therefore I am conducting this experiment.
 An experiment to see whether someone with no experience, education, or understanding of game development can learn the ropes.
-I’m going to take you through a step by step breakdown of everything I learn when creating my first video game, and I’m going to do it on a weekly basis over the next 3 months.
+I’m going to take you through a step by step breakdown of everything I learn when creating my first video game, and I’m going to do it over the next 3 months, in a five part series.

 Yes, I may ask for advice from experienced game developers along the way when I get stuck, but the point of this is to make everything on my own.
 Wish me luck, because from what I’ve been told, this is not going to be easy.